bionanotechie/Genome-Assembly-Bacterial/README.md

 To run BUSCO use the command [short_read_busco.sh](https://github.com/CBC-UCONN/Genome-Assembly-Bacterial/blob/master/Short%20Read/short_read_busco.sh)

-Using the SPAdes data the BUSCO results look like:
+Using the SPAdes data the BUSCO results in the .out file should look like:
 ```
 C:98.6%[S:98.6%,D:0.0%],F:0.0%,M:1.4%,n:148